Just a quick checklist list here:

 - The time that you spend at the hospital will be significantly longer than the time you are having the chemo infusion.
 Much of the time is taken up with pre-chemo tests such as blood tests, weight, maybe an ECG (echo cardiogram) and such.
 You will also need to hang around waiting for medication from the pharmacy to take home.
 If you’re doing the coldcap then you’ll need to be prepared for that which can take a while.
 So allow for a much longer length of time that just the time of the infusion.

 - Everyone reacts differently to chemo.
-One of my Twitter followers recommended taking a sick bucket in the car for the journey home just in case sickness happens before you arrive home.
+One of our Twitter followers recommended taking a sick bucket in the car for the journey home just in case sickness happens before you arrive home.
 Don’t worry about this.
 It doesn’t happen to everyone, and the chemo team give you a lot of anti-sickness medication.
 But it might be best to be prepared.
 On the other hand, a lot of people find that there is a lag between having chemo and the nausea setting in – you can even feel ok for the rest of the chemo day and only feel nauseous when you wake up the following day.
 Everyone is different.

 It will be OK!
 And remember that each chemo cycle is one down and you are closer to the end of treatment.